valevo/SABIO/experiments/README.md

 PMI ranges from negative to positive infinity, with PMI = 0 if and only if two words are independent from each other.
 Negative PMI implies that two words 'repeal' each other, i.e. their chance of occurring together is lower than would have been expected.

-PMI can useful to find the associations of a given word, or to explore which pairs of high association exist in the corpus.
+PMI can be useful to find the associations of a given word, or to explore which pairs of high association exist in the corpus.
 In both cases, we first construct the full table of all associations between all pairs and then eliminate entries based on relevance, such as word classes, semantic features, etc.

 ### Algorithm